There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

-The writers of this movie seemed to go against this version of Charles.
+The writers of this movie seemed to go take a step backward.
 They did it for the sake of moving the plot along, but they did not give the character any development that showed how he became this way.
 The filmmakers ignored everything about the character that came before, which made this feel more like an alternate version of the Charles that should have been in this movie.
 If we had not seen a bunch of other movies featuring this character, then this would have been okay.
-However in the final movie of Fox’s X-Men franchise, the filmmakers decided to deliver a version of Charles that was entirely inconsistent with everything that has come before.
+However in the final movie of Fox’s X-Men franchise, the filmmakers decided to deliver a version of Charles that was inconsistent with everything that came before.

 Pro: Michael Fassbender (+3pts)

-As always, Michael Fassbender brought a great performance to this movie.
+As always, Michael Fassbender delivered a great performance.
 His character did not get much development in this story, but Michael Fassbender gave Magneto enough depth to make him compelling to watch anyway.
-The character is in pain, the character is angry, the character wants revenge, and he wants to protect his fellow mutants.
+The character was in pain, the character was angry, the character wanted revenge, and he wanted to protect his fellow mutants.
 We have seen all of this before with this character, and we have seen Michael Fassbender do a great job of bringing all of these emotion to the screen.

 Con: Jessica Chastain (-4pts)

-I mentioned Jessica Chastain as one of the film’s issues, but I do not think the fault lies with Jessica Chastain at all.
-I only used the actress‘ name, as I do not want to spoil the character she is playing or what her story is.
-What I can say about the character is that she is an alien and she is after Jean Grey for some reason that I will not get into here.
+Jessica Chastain was definitely not the problem here, but it was instead her character.
+Her character was an alien and she was after Jean Grey for some reason that I will not get into here.
 This whole storyline felt unnecessary and it felt like a distraction from the story that I wanted to see.
-I wanted to see how each of the mutants that we are familiar with dealt with the power of Dark Phoenix.
+I wanted to see how each of the mutants that we were familiar with dealt with the power of Dark Phoenix.